dguest390/shiny-dashboard/README.md

 ## Quick Start

+To Run this Project:

-[Docker Desktop](https://docs.docker.com/get-docker/) is the only app you need to have in order to run the finished product
+1. [Docker Desktop](https://docs.docker.com/get-docker/) is the only app you need to have in order to run the finished product so make sure you have Docker installed
+2.